The Future of Electoral Administration in Canada

 To assist Elections Canada in building resilience in a moment of tremendous global pressure on democratic processes and increasing threats to the integrity of electoral administration, we designed a Foresight research methodology that unfolded in three parts:

 Understanding the Context of Electoral Event Administration

-In order to identify emerging issues that might influence the changing landscape for elections and the lives of Canadians, we conducted an extensive literature review as well as 15 in-depth interviews with international Thought Leaders with a range of expertise.
+In order to identify emerging issues that might influence the changing landscape for elections and the lives of Canadians, we conducted an extensive literature review as well as 15 in-depth interviews with international authorities with a range of expertise.
 This work culminated in an 80-page Horizon Scan report articulating several hundred “Signals of Change”, six major contextual Shifts and six Drivers of Change in our world today.

-Exploring the potential futures of Electoral Event Administration
+Exploring the Potential Futures of Electoral Event Administration

 Understanding the Implications for Change on Electoral Event Administration